 We do this through a mix of age-specific and intergenerational programs.
 Those programs include Sunday school, kids worship, small groups, and a highly interactive midweek event called Two4Two.
 We also build service nights, fun activities, and opportunities for discussion into our calendar so that kids can grow in a variety of ways.

 Designed with your kiddos in mind, each child is taught in a secure and age-appropriate environment.
 Our desire is to create a warm and safe place for your children to form friendships, ask questions, and know that they are unique and valued.

 A K-3 large group experience where kids can move and groove while worshiping God and learning through team building activities.
 Crew 456 (Grades 4, 5, 6) are invited to attend adult worship.

 Kids Sunday School

 On Sunday mornings, school-age kids are divided into age-appropriate classes.
 They explore stories from the Bible and questions about faith with kids their own age in a safe and fun environment.

 Youth Sunday School

-Our 7th-12th graders are invited to attend adult worship; however, we also host a Sunday school time at 9:30 and 11:00.
+Our 7th-12th graders are invited to attend adult worship; however, we also host a Sunday school time at noon.
 This is a chance for youth to cultivate relationships with their peers and trusted adults while exploring questions about faith.